forrestdavis/ExperimentNorming/README.md

     python norm.py --models all

 ### Information on Files
-There are two overarching options, outputing by word and by template.
+There are two overarching options, outputing by information-theoretic measures only (IT) and outputting similarity to a baseline and information-theoretic measures (RSA).
+Individual sentences should be placed in seperate columns.

-For by word output, the current version only works with two columns (with optional header) and multi_sent flag.

 stimuli file
-* expecting two columns with an optional header
+* expecting any number of columns, where each column is a sentence, with an optional header
+* if running RSA the first column will be treated as the baseline

 normed files are saved to results and can be formatted as an excel file or csv.
-The columns in this
+The columns in this are, for each sentence (subscripted i, the baseline will be SENT_0 for RSA)
-are:
-* SENT - Sentences combined from columns as given in stimuli file (lower-cased)
+* SENT_i - Sentences combined from columns as given in stimuli file (lower-cased)
-* UNK_SENT - Sentences combined with any missing vocab as \<unk\> (this is what the model sees)
+* UNK_SENT_i - Sentences combined with any missing vocab as \<unk\> (this is what the model sees)
-* hasUNK - Boolean that is 0 if all words are in vocabulary, 1 otherwise
+* hasUNK_i - Boolean that is 0 if all words are in vocabulary, 1 otherwise

-* WORD_ENTROPY_[MODEL] - Entropy after the word for the MODEL (one column per model)
+Then the columns range over each word by sentence.
+For mismatching sentence lengths a dummy word NULL with -1 values for the measures is appended:

-* WORD_ENTROPY_AVG - Average entropy after the word across tested models
+* sent_i_word_j_ent_avg - Average entropy after the word across tested models
-* WORD_REDUCTION_[MODEL] - Entropy reduction caused by the word for the MODEL (one column per model)
-* WORD_REDUCTION_AVG - Average entropy reduction caused by the word across tested models
+* sent_i_word_j_red_avg - Average entropy reduction caused by the word across tested models
-* WORD_SURP_[MODEL] - Surprisal at the word for the MODEL (one column per model)
-* WORD_SURP_AVG - Average surprisal at the word across tested models
+* sent_i_word_j_surp_avg - Average surprsial at the word across tested models

-The outputted is padded so there is a consistent number of columns.
-If there are less words in a given sentence than the maximal, the word will be '' and the output values will be -1.

-For template option, the specification is as follows:

-stimuli file
-* expecting one or two columns with an optional header with the sentences of the form DET NOUN (AUX)* VERB (PARTICLE) DET (ADJ |NOUN )\*NOUN

-normed files are saved to results and can be formatted as an excel file or csv.
-The columns in this
-are:
-* SENT1 - First sentence as given in the stimuli file (lower-cased)
-* UNK_SENT1 - First sentence with any missing vocab as \<unk\> (this is what the model sees)
-* hasUNK1 - Boolean that is 0 if all words are in vocabulary, 1 otherwise
-* VERB1_ENTROPY_[MODEL] - Entropy after the verb for the MODEL (one column per model)
+* sent_i_word_j_sim_avg - Average similarity (if RSA) between the last hidden layer for the baseline and the word
-* VERB1_ENTROPY_AVG - Average entropy after the verb across tested models
+* sent_i_word_j_ent_[MODEL] - Entropy after the word for the MODEL
-* VERB1_REDUCTION_[MODEL] - Entropy reduction caused by the verb for the MODEL (one column per model)
+* sent_i_word_j_red_[MODEL] - Entropy reduction caused by the word for the MODEL
-* VERB1_REDUCTION_AVG - Average entropy reduction caused by the verb across tested models
-* VERB1_SURP_[MODEL] - Surprisal at the verb for the MODEL (one column per model)
+* sent_i_word_j_sup_[MODEL] - Surprisal at the word for the MODEL
-* VERB1_SURP_AVG - Average surprisal at the verb across tested models
-* NOUN1_ENTROPY_[MODEL] - Entropy after the noun (head if modified) for the MODEL (one column per model)
-* NOUN1_ENTROPY_AVG - Average entropy after the noun (head if modified) across tested models
-* NOUN1_SURP_[MODEL] - Surprisal at the noun (head if modified) for the MODEL (one column per model)
+* sent_i_word_j_sim_[MODEL] - Similarity (if RSA) between the last hidden layer for the baseline and the word for the MODEL
-* NOUN1_SURP_AVG - Average surprisal at the noun (head if modified) across tested models

-Same thing repeats but for the second sentence and the flag is SENT2, VERB2, etc if there is a second column.
-In the case of stimuli linked as a discourse unit (--multi_sent) the second sentence measures are conditioned on the first sentence.

 The directory vocab_info includes information about the frequency of words in the training corpora.
 Including: